Originally published February 2017; I updated with even more Tucson awesomeness February 2019.

 - Arizona sunsets are remarkable.
 Red, pink, yellow…the spectacular sunsets are hard to beat.
 The dry, clean air and thin clouds help make the scene-stealers worth pulling up a chair to enjoy.
 Many people plan their day around them.
 I did!
 See #7 of where to go.

 2. Downtown Tucson has art, diverse restaurants, live music, unique shops, museums and is home to the University of Arizona.
-The Tucson Museum of Art (free admission first Thursday of every month) and The Fox were two places we recently visited.
+The Tucson Museum of Art (free admission first Thursday of every month) and The Fox are favorites.
 LOVED The Fox theater’s art deco design, great acoustics and diverse programs!
 Check out all local happenings and events including a walking food tour that is a great way to learn about the locals.

 3. The Arizona-Sonora Desert Museum is described as a 98-acre fusion of zoo, botanical garden, art gallery, natural history museum, and aquarium.
 The Museum is regularly listed as one of the top ten zoological parks in the world.